Retail Therapy Rani Monson when life stops making sense we shop

 • Once you’re locked in, your price never goes up.
 Ever.
 Talk about Retail Therapy!

 • Jump in and join the conversation: that’s the best part of being a paid subscriber.
-We get to engage with each other, learning and laughing.
+Engaging on everything, laughing and learning, together.

 Thank you for supporting Retail Therapy!
-You make this site possible, along with my dog’s visits to his Eastern Medicine Practitioner.
+You make this site possible and allow Radio to visit his Eastern Medicine Practitioner.
+(Radio is still a dog, to those who thought I wasn’t taking a kid to the doctor)

 Cheers to spending our time and money well!